 |---|---|---|---|

-| Amazon Web Services, Inc. | Cloud hosting and infrastructure (primary) | USA (with EU regions available) | Yes — tenant data stored in AWS EU regions |
+| Amazon Web Services, Inc. | Primary cloud hosting and infrastructure (Default) | USA (with EU regions available) | Yes — tenant data stored in AWS EU regions |

-| Google Cloud Platform (Google LLC) | Cloud hosting and infrastructure (authorized for future use and specific services) | USA (with EU regions available) | Yes — EU regions used for EU-resident tenants where applicable |
+| Google Cloud Platform (Google LLC) | Primary cloud hosting and infrastructure (Explicit opt-in alternative to AWS) | USA (with EU regions available) | Yes — EU regions used for EU-resident tenants where applicable |

-| Microsoft Azure (Microsoft Corporation) | Cloud hosting and infrastructure (authorized for future use and specific services) | USA (with EU regions available) | Yes — EU regions used for EU-resident tenants where applicable |
+| Microsoft Azure (Microsoft Corporation) | Primary cloud hosting and infrastructure (Explicit opt-in alternative to AWS) | USA (with EU regions available) | Yes — EU regions used for EU-resident tenants where applicable |

-| Cloudflare, Inc. | Global CDN, DNS, DDoS protection, edge security, and edge compute (Cloudflare Workers) | Global edge network | Edge traffic served globally from nearest POP; geographic data localization features available where configured by Provider |
+| Cloudflare, Inc. | Global CDN, DNS, DDoS protection, edge security, and edge compute (Cloudflare Workers) | Global edge network | Edge traffic served globally from nearest POP; geographic data localization features available where configured by Keygraph |

 | ClickHouse, Inc. | Real-time analytics and data warehousing | USA (with EU regions available) | Yes — EU regions used for EU-resident tenants |